pedroque/ArcTouch/README.md

 ## Dependencies.
 Why?

 - Fresco
   - Fancy image downloader.
-I prefer it over Picasso because has more functions and it's easier to use in xml (data binding++)
+I prefer it over Picasso because it has more functions and it's easier to use in xml (data binding++)
 - Rx
   - Architeture requirement for reactive apps with MVVM
 - Retrofit2